• Share this on:

 • Be corrosion-resistant (in case of tin cans).

 Consumer packaging varies between aluminium cans, plastic containers, glass jars and plastic pouches.
-Products in B2B consumer packaging are packed in trays and cartons in various sizes depending on the product and the requirements of the buyer.
+Products in B2B consumer packaging are packed in trays and cartons in various sizes depending on the product and the buyer’s requirements.
+There are no general rules for the export size of the packaging, so packaging varies from retail sizes of around 400 g (for retail sale) to around 3 kg (for the food service sector).

 Labelling requirements